Spontaneous magnetic field and disorder effects in BaPtAs_1-x_Sb_x_ with honeycomb network: Experimental

 \section{Experimental}

 Polycrystalline samples of BaPtAs$_{1-x}$Sb$_x$ ($P \bar{6}m2$, $D_{3h}^1$, No. 187) were synthesized by heating a mixture of Ba, Pt, PtAs$_2$, and Sb powders in an alumina crucible sealed in an evacuated quartz tube.
 Details of the preparation method have already been published elsewhere.~\cite{kudo,kudo2,ogawa} $\mu$SR measurements were performed at $x=0.2, 0.9$ and 1.0(\#1 and \#2).
 Temperature dependence of the magnetization for these samples are shown in Fig. 1(a).
+Magnetization measurements were carried out at low temperatures down to 0.45 K, using a SC quantum interference device magnetometer.
 It is found that all samples exhibit bulk superconductivity.
-Figure 1(b) shows the Sb concentration dependence of $T_{\rm c}$ obtained by extrapolating the steepest part of the shielding diamagnetism to zero susceptibility, together with our preceding results.~\cite{ogawa} The sample of $x=0.2$ has high $T_{\rm c}$ of 2.8 K, while $x=0.9$ and 1.0 have low $T_{\rm c}$ values of $1.5-1.7$ K. It is noted for $x=1.0$ that $T_{\rm c}$ of \#1 (\#2) is 1.7 (1.5) K. Considering the slightly larger normal-state relaxation rate of muon spins for \#2, as described in the results, the quality of the sample is considered to be better for \#1.
+Figure 1(b) shows the Sb concentration dependence of $T_{\rm c}$ obtained by extrapolating the steepest part of the shielding diamagnetism to zero susceptibility, except for $x=1.0$(\#2) where $T_{\rm c}$ is defined as the temperature of the zero resistivity, together with our preceding results.~\cite{ogawa} The sample of $x=0.2$ has high $T_{\rm c}$ of 2.8 K, while $x=0.9$ and 1.0 have low $T_{\rm c}$ values of $1.5-1.7$ K. It is noted for $x=1.0$ that $T_{\rm c}$ of \#1 (\#2) is 1.7 (1.5) K. Considering the slightly larger normal-state relaxation rate of muon spins for \#2, as described in the results, the quality of the sample is considered to be better for \#1.